facebookresearch/habitat-lab/README.md

 The episode datasets will be loaded to S3, while you can access it here:
 1. PointNav splits for Gibson and Matterport3D: `/private/home/maksymets/data/habitat_datasets/pointnav`
 2. EQA splits for Matterport3D: `/private/home/maksymets/data/habitat_datasets/eqa`

+## License
+habitat-api is MIT licensed.
+See the LICENSE file for details.